learn-able/learnable-be/README.md

 ##### You can access our front-end repository here: https://github.com/learn-able/learnable-fe
 ---
 ## Installation Locally
-- Clone this repo to your local machine with: git clone git@github.com:learn-able/learnable-be.git
+- Clone this repo to your local machine with: `git clone git@github.com:learn-able/learnable-be.git`
 - cd into the directory
-- Install Golang with brew install go
+- Install Golang with `brew install go`
 - Start Postgres (either the app or command line)
 - Add 'application.yml' file to config folder
-  1. DB_USER "your_postgres_user_name"
+  1. DB_USER: "your_postgres_user_name"
   1. DB_PASSWORD: "postgres"
   1. DB_ADDRESS: "localhost:5432"
   1. DB_NAME: "postgres"